mrjianyang/NHL-Point-Predictor/README.md

 ##### By Matthew Jung 301261171, Alex Hua 301261352

+## Instructions

+1) In 01-extract.py we need to input 4 parameters on command line.
+Input game_skater_stats.csv, player_info.csv, game.csv, player_complete

+2) In 02-filter.py

+3) In 03-feature-engineering input

 ## Data

 All data used in the project came from a user on Kaggle<sup>1</sup>.

 ## Question

-##### Can we predict if a player will score in a match based off of past performance.
+##### Can we predict if a player will get a point in a match based off of past performance.

 ## Getting Results